Revature-Leafbound/Leafbound-API/README.md

 ### Project Description

-_The Leafbound online e-commerce platform is a full stack application where users can purchase books, view their profile, and view order details._
+_The Leafbound e-commerce platform is a full stack application where users can purchase books, view their profile, and view order details._

 ### Technologies Used